TECH4DX/MLops-Tools/ResearchOps/README.md

 ## Env

-- *.abu.pub is your managed domain
+- *.mlops.pub is your managed domain

 - IP